Aqul/MyTraining/README.md

 # MyTraining
-#I will be start learn c#. i will share my examples of code on c# here.
-May be he can help you.
+#I started learn c#. i will share my examples of code on c# here.
+May be this will help you.